Without Conscience: Summary & Review (Robert Hare)

 And second, it’s not because they “improve” their traits or cure themselves, but because their personality stays the same.

-Hare says it’s because they might simply get better at escaping the law and/or learn to get what they want through manipulations and crimes which are less likely to land them in jail.
+Hare says it’s because they might simply get better at evading the law and/or learn to get what they want through manipulation and cons, which are less likely to land them in jail.

 Manipulation: Techniques, Strategies, & Ethics